Dark Skies at Merlin Farm

-Merlin Farm offers Luxury Self Catering Holiday Cottages in a quiet and secluded dark Skies area on the stunning North Cornwall Coast.
+Merlin Farm offers Self Catering Holiday Cottages in a quiet and secluded dark sky area on the North Coast of Cornwall.
 Cornwall is one of the best places in Britain to sit back and look at the night's sky with miles of uninterrupted countryside and exposed coastlines offering none or very little light pollution.

-We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled in the dark skies map below.
+We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled on the dark skies map (6th photo in the above slide gallery).

 Top Stargazing Tips